momotot/D2R-Py-Launcher/README.md

 D2R-Py-Launcher is a Python-based application to simplify the process of launching multiple instances of Diablo II: Resurrected (D2R) on a single machine.
 Using keyboard inputs and mouse clicks to execute actions without write operations to game memory.
 Possible to monitor in-game time by reading game memory.
+Display known map patterns and keep track of current and next terror zones.
 Memory reading working for version 1.6.77312.

 # Disclaimer